bfontaine/lein-fore-prob/README.md

 ### Example

-Here is what `lein fore-prob 43` would add, as of version 0.1.2-SNAPSHOT:
+Here is what `lein fore-prob 43` would add:

 ```clj
 ;; in src/your-project/core.clj: